daviddelavega/TestAssignment/README.md

 3. It must be possible for callers of the class(es) to define arbitrary thresholds such as freezing and boiling at which the thermometer class will inform the appropriate callers that a specific threshold has been reached.
 I achieved this Requirement: The callers/consumers, can supply any granularity of alert thresholds they desire.
 The thermometer will inform them only when that specific threshold is breached.

-4.Note that callers of the class may not want to be repeatedly informed that a given threshold has been reached if the temperature is fluctuating around the threshold point.
+4. Note that callers of the class may not want to be repeatedly informed that a given threshold has been reached if the temperature is fluctuating around the threshold point.
 For example, consider the following temperature readings from the external source (GraphQL mutation):

 mutation {
       uploadTemperatures(inputTemperatures: